What Do Individual Healthcare Mandates Look Like in Your State?

 Employers who have a remote workforce even within the United States have a particularly unique challenge in ensuring they have accurate residential home address information on file for remote employees as this is typically the determining factor on who needs to be reported on.

-Finding Answers and Guidance to Your State-based Insurance Mandate Questions
+Finding Answers and Guidance for Your State-based Insurance Mandate Questions

 Equifax Workforce Solutions Helps By:

-• Managing state reporting requirements for CA, DC, NJ, RI, and now MA
+• Assisting you with state reporting requirements for CA, DC, NJ, RI, and MA

 • Providing input and insights to states as they build out and amend their individual mandate reporting requirements

-• Continually monitoring for changes and investing in technology to address changes as they happen
+• Continually monitoring for changes and investing in technology to help address changes as they happen

-• Offering deep expertise on state rules and regulations
+• Offering deeper expertise on state rules and regulations

 • Supporting you with personalized service and support

 You read that right.
-We are expanding our ACA State Mandate Reporting service capabilities to include Massachusetts state form fulfillment and filing.
+We have expanded our ACA State Mandate Reporting service capabilities to include Massachusetts state form fulfillment and filing.

 Learn more by downloading our ebook, Six Misconceptions Employers Have Around State-Based Reporting.
 Unfortunately for some companies, big decisions are made based on information that includes misconceptions.
 There are several falsehoods surrounding your state individual health insurance mandate reporting requirements, but some of the most common misconceptions are outlined in this ebook.